MatsCornegoor/sift-recipe-keeper/README.md

 - **Clean & Intuitive Interface**: A distraction-free cooking experience designed to help you focus.
 - **Privacy-Focused**: No tracking and no unnecessary permissions.
 Your data is yours.

-## How It Works

-Sift uses a custom API to intelligently parse recipe information from websites, giving you just the ingredients and instructions without the clutter.
-This allows the app to remain completely free and ensures you always get the best possible recipe extraction.

 ## Getting Started